How to Get Financial Aid With a Felony

 • Deadline: Rolling

-• Who is eligible: Students accepted to an approved prison education program within seven years of their scheduled release date.
-They must have no serious disciplinary incidents within the past 12 months and have a high school diploma or equivalent.
+• Who is eligible: Students accepted to an approved prison education program who are expected to be released within the next seven years.
+Additionally, applicants must have a high school diploma (or equivalent) and no serious disciplinary incidents within the past 12 months.

 Empowering a Better Tomorrow Scholarship Powered by Walmart